Plan Your Trip With Space-A Travel

 - Only service members, retirees and their families are eligible.
 Only with certain qualifications are reservists, National Guardsmen and family members without an accompanying active-duty sponsor permitted.

-- No information is available online about the flights so you must call to find out schedules and availability at the nearest military terminal.
+- No information is available online about the flights, so you have to find out schedules and availability at the nearest military terminal.

 - Flights are usually free of charge but call to confirm any taxes or fees.